Zzzzzzzack/StarshipsDemo/README.md

         return tableView
     }()
 ```
-then the setup logic has less code, and more easy to read
+- Then the setup logic has less code, and easier to read:
 ```swift
     func setup() {
         // Setup UI